Opunohu Bay

-Opunohu Bay is a 3-km long bay on the island of Moorea, Tahiti.
+Opunohu Bay (also spelled Ōpūnohu) is a 3-km long bay on the island of Moorea near Tahiti in French Polynesia.
 The water is 80 metres deep at the mouth.
 The bay is subject to wind-driven currents and upwellings.
 Sailboats and tour boats regularly enter the bay.
 Opunohu bay is west of Cook's Bay and Pao Pao.

+The British explorer Captain James Cook visited Mo'orea during his first voyage in 1769 to observe the transit of Venus, but Cook himself did not visit the island until his third voyage.
+He landed in Opunohu Bay on 30 September 1777, but later visited what is now Cook's Bay by land.

 Geography

-It is located about 20 miles west of Papeete, the capital of French Polynesia.
-Opunohu bay is in western Moorea where Mt.
-Rotui towers over the bay.
-Mt.
-Tohivea is Moorea's highest mountain just to the south.
-Papetoai is located to the west of the bay.
-People from the east of the bay would drive through the bay and reach Papetoai.
-Piheana is located to the east of the bay.
+Opunohu bay is in western Moorea.
+It is separated from Cook's Bay by Mount Rotui.
+Mount Tohivea, Moorea's highest mountain, lies just to the south.
+Also visible from the bay to the south-west is Mou'aroa.
+The settlement of Papetoai is located to the west side of the bay with Piheana located on the east side.

 Tourism

 People mainly come into the bay to get to Papetoai.
 They mainly come to Papetoai to shop at the shopping center.
 Pao Pao is not too far away from the bay.
-Some people stop at a small road that goes all the way to Mount Tohivea with views of the 2 bays of Moorea.
-International flights land at the Faa'a International Airport.
-The tourist would take either ferry or airplane to reach Moorea.
-Air Tahiti would land in the Moorea Airport.
-Then the tourist would drive westbound toward Opunohu bay.
+Some people stop at a small road that goes all the way to Mount Tohivea with views of the two bays of Moorea.
+International flights land at the Faa'a International Airport on Tahiti.
+Tourists can reach Moorea by either ferry or airplane to Moorea Airport.